undefined64/rsschool-cv/cv.md

 ### About me

 I am 23 years old.
-Working as a sales manager.
-Web development is a field that truly inspires me, as it empowers me to transform ideas into reality through the artful combination of design aesthetics and cutting-edge technology
+Working as a sales manager.<br/>Web development is a field that truly inspires me,<br/>as it empowers me to transform ideas into reality<br/>through design aesthetics and cutting-edge technology<br/>I devote time everyday to learning English and frontend

 ### Skills